IELTS Essay Topics with sample answer.

 Write at least 250 words.

 Traditionally, a library is a place that shelves many books that readers can read or borrow.
 However, technological advancement and its tremendous effects on the way we learn new things and share information have redefined the concept of a library in recent days.
-Thus digital contents and technological facilities are widely used in public libraries all around the world and I quite disagree with the notion that these amenities are a waste of resource or space for a library.
+Thus digital content and technological facilities are widely used in public libraries all around the world, and I quite disagree with the notion that these amenities are a waste of resources or space for a library.

-Opposers of high-tech libraries often argue that they distract readers and costs more money.
-I, however, believe that libraries with modern facilities are far more useful to readers and allow the librarian to manage its collection in a more organised fashion.
+To begin with, libraries with modern facilities are far more useful to readers, and allow the librarian to manage its collection in a more organised fashion.
 Multimedia resources offer readers a dynamic combination of images, sounds, videos and virtual tours.
-Thus listening to a famous historical speech or taking a virtual tour at the Colosseum is far more interactive and exciting than just reading about them.
+Thus listening to a famous historical speech or taking a virtual tour of a historical site is far more interactive and exciting than just reading about them.
 Moreover, multimedia facilities and DVDs in a library may initially seem expensive, but they preserve valuable resources for a longer time and contain important information for future research and reference.
 To cite an example, a single DVD can store the entire volume of Encyclopedia Britannica which would otherwise occupy a large shelf of a library.

 Traditional public libraries have been known as the hub of the dispensation of essential, literary as well as non-literary, sources of knowledge to masses.
 Not only the educated and learned have attained enormous benefits from it but it also has been a means of learning & acquiring knowledge for the uneducated ones.
 With the advent of modern-day computers, tablets & e-book readers, more and more people are opting for e-books, and so there has been a drastic decline in the book readers opting for the regular printed books.
 For the same reasons, to stay relevant to the changing trends public libraries have started keeping media resources.
 For instance, it has been estimated that the number of people opting to visit libraries for e-resources has shot from 10% in 2009 to 57% in 2019.
 Such a significant rise in user preferences and behaviour clearly highlights the need for the shift in the allocation of library resources, pertaining to being relevant to the majority of users.